 People arriving in the UK have the right to claim asylum - however, the process is complex and the law around asylum seekers changes regularly.
-Below, we’ll cover what it means to be an asylum seeker and how claiming asylum in the UK works – including the latest changes from the Nationality and Borders Act that came into effect earlier this year.
+Below, we’ll cover what it means to be an asylum seeker and how claiming asylum in the UK works – including the latest changes from the 2022 Nationality and Borders Act.

 What is asylum?